"Please stand, Lieutenant," Dana urged, her voice muted in the vast space of the barn.

 His face was as pale as his linen shirt.
 Shallow, rapid breaths huffed from blue-tinged lips.
 A clotted laceration on his forehead had bled profusely earlier, dripping into his left eye and down his cheek.
 Dana lifted the eyelid to examine the pupil.

 “He’s in shock.”
 She straightened.
 “I need your coats, gentlemen.”

 “He needs surgery.
-We must get him into the infirmary.”
+We have to get him into the infirmary.”
 Dana turned to the guards.
-“You have to let us through.”
+“You must let us through.”